-- 1. Press Menu/Exit and then press ◄/► to highlight the SYSTEM SETUP: Advanced menu. - 2.
-Press ▼ to highlight Lamp Settings and press Mode/Enter.
+- 1. Press Menu/Exit and then press ◄/► until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Lamp Settings and press Mode/Enter.
 The Lamp Settings page displays. - 3.
-You will see the Equivalent Lamp Hour information displaying on the menu. - 4.
+You will see the Equivalent lamp hour information displaying on the menu. - 4.
 To leave the menu, press Menu/Exit.